turingschool/front-end-curriculum/projects/module-3/showcase.md

 <section class="answer">
 ### Specification Adherence / Functional Expectations
 💫ON TRACK💫 requirements:
   - Project meets all MVP requirements
   - Application is deployed (to Vercel or similar service)
   - Application design is [responsive](https://frontend.turing.edu/lessons/module-3/css-responsive-layouts.html)** across small, medium and large breakpoints

-✨WOW✨ option:
+WOW option:
   - Project completes 1 or more additional features beyond MVP
-- * After your project is completely finished, you could deepen your understanding of React and strive for a WOW by creating a new branch and refactoring your stateful components into class-based components.
-You will not merge this branch in.
-Instead, DM a link for that branch/PR to your project manager.
+  - After your project is completely finished, you could deepen your understanding of React and strive for a WOW by creating a new branch and refactoring your stateful components into class-based components. ***DO NOT merge this branch in.*** Instead, DM a link for that branch/PR to your project manager.
 Highlight your ability to work with both styles by describing the refactor and linking to the branch in your README.
 </section>

 <section class="answer">